baoduy/hbd.astro-paper/src/content/blog/ks-public-services-with-cloudflare-tunnel.md

 However, to expose our services to the internet, it's essential to obtain a **Static Public IP Address** and configure the **router/firewall to open ports 80 and 443**.
 If for any reason we're unable to meet these requirements, we won't be able to expose our services online.

-In addition, if your organization relies on private Kubernetes on cloud platforms such as AKS, EKS, or GKS, and you wish to expose a select set of services to the internet without jeopardizing security, you might consider using [Cloudflare Tunnel](https://www.cloudflare.com/products/tunnel/).
+In addition, if our organization relies on private Kubernetes on cloud platforms such as AKS, EKS, or GKS, and we wish to expose a select set of services to the internet without jeopardizing security, we might consider using [Cloudflare Tunnel](https://www.cloudflare.com/products/tunnel/).

 Let's delve into this topic further.